Sharon Laws Sportive

 - Holding an MSc in Conservation and working as an environmental consultant to organisations including the British Government, the United Nations and for mining company Rio Tinto in Australia

 In late 2016, Sharon was diagnosed with cervical cancer and from there underwent a year-long battle with the disease.
-She died on 16th December 2017.
+She died in December 2017.

 For more information, please contact Kathryn Allison, email@example.com.